mshagirov/pythonlab/_01-introduction/08_containers.md

 print('Equality:', fruits == fruits_copy)
 </script></pre></div>

 In Python, `is` checks the object identity.
-If two objects are the same objects, `is` statement returns `True` and returns `False` otherwise.
+The identity statement returns `True` if two objects are the same objects, and `False` otherwise.
 Identity is different from `==` which checks for equality (of values).

 > In the code above, we assigned a second name to the `fruits` list, both `other` and `fruits` refer to the same list.
-This can be verified by running `print(fruits is other)`.
+This is verified by running `print(fruits is other)`.

 ### Tuples